open-telemetry/opentelemetry-specification/specification/data-semantic-conventions.md

 **[1]**: `http.url` is usually not readily available on the server side but would have to be assembled in a cumbersome and sometimes lossy process from other information (see e.g. <https://github.com/open-telemetry/opentelemetry-python/pull/148>).
 It is thus preferred to supply the raw data that *is* available.
-Namely, one of the following sets is required (in order of preference, all strings must be non-empty):
+Namely, one of the following sets is required (in order of usual preference unless for a particular web server/framework it is known that some other set is preferable for some reason; all strings must be non-empty):

 * `http.scheme`, `http.host`, `http.target`
 * `http.scheme`, `http.server_name`, `host.port`, `http.target`